Sappho: A New Translation: Background

 Mary Barnard studied at Reed College from 1928 to 1932, where she was one of the few students to study ancient Greek.
+She already had an interest in Sappho: an early poem, "Impassioned Sonnet", written when she was still in high school, alludes to Sappho, and in a letter to her mother from 1930, Barnard signs as "a would-be Sappho".
 In 1930 she was given a copy of Henry Thornton Wharton's translation of the poetry of Sappho as a birthday present.
 This inspired her to adapt fragments of Sappho, such as in "Love Poem", a four-line adaptation of the twenty-eight-line "Ode to Aphrodite".
 In 1933, she began a correspondence with the poet Ezra Pound, sending him six of her poems.

-In 1950 Barnard was bedridden for six months after contracting hepatitis B; during this time she returned to studying Greek, and was sent a copy of Salvatore Quasimodo's Italian-language anthology Lirici Greci (Greek Lyric Poets).
+In the early 1950s Barnard fell seriously ill.
+(Note: According to her memoir, Barnard began to fall ill following the death of her friend Carl van Doren in June 1950; her condition worsened in January 1951 and she was hospitalised in February.)
+In the spring of 1951 she returned to her parents' home in Vancouver to recuperate; there she contracted hepatitis B and was bedridden for six months.
+During this time she returned to studying Greek, and was sent a copy of Salvatore Quasimodo's Italian-language anthology Lirici Greci (Greek Lyric Poets).
 Inspired by this, and encouraged by Pound, to whom she sent early drafts, Barnard began to produce her own translations of Sappho's poetry.
 Existing translations of Sappho's works were often inaccurate.
 In the poem "Static" Barnard complained of their inadequacies, describing them as "whiskered mumble / ment of grammarians: / Greek pterodactyls / and Victorian dodos".
 She spent about two years working on her translation, recalling in her memoir that each fragment went through "about forty versions".
 Barnard completed her translation in 1953; it was published in 1958.